1. What is Amplify and Cognito?

 5. Adding an API to our project

-➔ Run following command to add api to our app
+- ➔ Run the following command to add API to our app

-➔ Now we configure properties for the api to set-up.
+- ➔ Now we configure properties for the API to set up.
 Below is the screenshot for the configured properties.
-In this project, we have used Rest Api and Nodejs as a runtime for lambda function.
-You can also configure as per your requirements.
+In this project, we have used Rest Api and Nodejs as runtime for the lambda function.
+You can also configure it as per your requirements.

-➔ Now again run amplify push to push the configured settings in the cloud and amplify will again prompt the changes you are going to make and whether to push the configuration.
+- ➔ Now again, run amplify push to push the configured settings in the cloud, and amplify will again prompt the changes you will make and whether to push the configuration.

 ➔ In the end, execute npm run build in the root folder terminal of our project so that we can push the build folder to the frontend environment of our amplify app using Github or Aws CodeCommit or else upload the build folder manually using the amplify console dashboard.

-➔ Amplify is really useful in creating an overall application from scratch with backend configured with the help of built in settings and options available to create frontend with latest technologies.
-It is also really helpful in providing an overall authentication to our app using Aws Cognito which ensures safety from various threats and gives accountability to manage user databases in the form of user pools as well as gives ease on the development side as well.
-For further help or any enquiry regarding this blog you can visit amplify docs or drop an email at email@example.com.
+- ➔ Amplify is useful in creating an overall application from scratch with the backend configured with the help of built-in settings and options available to develop the frontend with the latest technologies.
+It is also helpful in providing an overall authentication to our app using Aws Cognito, which ensures safety from various threats, gives accountability to manage user databases in the form of user pools, and gives ease on the development side.
+For further help or any inquiry regarding this blog, you can visit amplify docs or drop an email at email@example.com.